 These examples aren’t here to make a case that one belief or thought is better or righter than another.
 It’s the opposite of that, actually.
 This is to draw your attention to how your thoughts create the experience you are having.

-It was not the the news story, the dishes or the silly posts that made you experience your world as you did.
+It was not the news story, the dishes, or the silly posts that made you experience your world as you did.
 Those things just exist.
 They’re neutral.

 Instead, it was your thoughts about those things that created the experience that you had.

 If you are familiar with the Cognitive Behavioral therapy modality or The Life Coach School’s “Model” you may very well know this already.
 But, when it’s your first time thinking through it, you might feel A LOT of emotion.